 Turkish driving habits

 Sometimes traffic signals are placed at intersections the way it is difficult for the first car to read them that is why it is feature of Turkish driving is to honk the horn when the signal has changed to red-yellow (green is coming in a second).
 So do not be scared by horns from cars behind as soon as the signal changes.
 Turkish drivers are following each other too close which may easily cause accident.
 Drivers in Fethiye almost always pull over to the right and let vehicles pass before they turn left – it is one of the strangest habit, so be prepared.

 Car rental in Fethiye can be extremely cost effective when planning to travel around Turkey by road.
 When renting a car in Turkey, there are certain essential requirements which are common across the car rental industry, including holding a valid driver’s licence; a credit card as a form of security; and passport for ID.
 Driving age in Turkey is 18 years old.
 You need to bet 19 years old at least to be able to rent a car.
 We offer great variety of cars for hire in Fethiye, Oludeniz, Hisaronu, Dalaman airport etc.

 Motorcycle and bicycle safety

 If you a riding a motorcycle, moped, motor scooter you are required to wear a helmet at all times.
-If you are riding on a road, you must obey all Turkish road signs and traffic signals, including speed limits.
+If you are riding on a road, you must obey all Turkish road signs and traffic signals, including speed limit in Turkey.
 You should always pay careful attention to road conditions and always allow plenty of room.
 Use your indicator if you are changing lanes or overtaking.
 Ride with headlights on and wear protective clothing.